-Psa Tests are completed by Hill Laboratories If sampling is requested by KVH, the cost of testing will be covered by KVH.
+Psa Tests are completed by Hill Laboratories.
+They take approximately 48 hours to complete.
+If sampling is requested by KVH, the cost of testing will be covered by KVH.
 Sample tests will only show the status of the vines sampled at that point in time.
 A 'Not Detected' result means there was no bacteria found on the sample taken at that time.
 It does not necessarily indicate your orchard (or nursery) is Psa-V free.
 Test results, along with a copy of the test, will be emailed to the email address you confirm.
-This information may come from either KVH or your packhouse Technical manager.
-To follow up on your test results, contact KVH on 0800 665 825 or info@kvh.org.nz or contact your packhouse Technical manager.
+This information may come from either KVH or your packhouse Psa manager.
+To follow up on your test results, contact KVH on 0800 665 825 or info@kvh.org.nz or contact your packhouse Psa manager.
 Continue to monitor your orchard and note all changes.
-Contact your packhouse or KVH if you feel you need a re-test, or if you find other symptoms.
+Contact your packhouse or KVH if you feel you need to be re-tested, or if you find other symptoms.
 Other Testing is completed by MPI after samples have been taken by KVH diseases Results will be provided to growers as soon as they have been received by KVH and appropriate action should be taken depending on the diagnosis.